alexandershaw4/SourceMesh/README.md

 atemplate('gifti',g,'nodes',N,'labels');
 ```

+# Network: Edges & Nodes
-# For a set of edges and the connected nodes
+For a set of edges and the connected nodes

 ```
 A = randi([0 10],90,90); % a 90x90 connectivity matrix